JoshCHYeh0825/BU_CASCS680/PA3_Fall_2025_ChihHanYeh/README.md

   * A spherical main body that uses a `Sphere`.
   * Two cylinders and a cone tip acting as the tail that would be animated.
   * Mirrored symmetrical cylinders and cones acting as pincers that would also be animated.
+  * Mirrored legs using two cylinders and an ellipsoid as a foot, placed below the tail.
 * Joint limitations and movement
   * The middle tail segment `tail_s2` which is animated would move with limits of -30 to 30 degrees on its v-axis, just like the prey.
   * The pincers are similarly animated but limited to -10 to 30 and 10 to 30 degrees respectively for the mirrored pincors.
 The animated segment of the pincers are the cylinders.
+  * The first leg segments `leg_r1` and `leg_l1` are the animated portions of their limbs, limited to -20 to 20 degrees of rotation on its uAxis.

 # Movement, Collision, and Positions